 Mineralization of S is the conversion of organic S to inorganic $SO_4^{2^2}$.
-Conversion processes of organic S to inorganic $SO_4^{2^2}$ involves many oxidation processes carried out by microorganisms and action of some enzymes.
-Mineralization occurs through various pathways which include direct aerobic mineralization during oxidation of C as energy source, anaerobic mineralization of organic matter, incomplete oxidation of organic S into inorganic compounds, biological oxidation of H2S to sulphate via elemental S and sulphite.
+Conversion processes of organic S to inorganic $SO_4^{2^2}$ involves many oxidation processes carried out by microorganisms and action of some enzymes produced by some microorganisms.
+C-bonded S in plant and animal residues is mineralized through various pathways which include direct aerobic mineralization during oxidation of C as energy source, anaerobic mineralization of organic matter, incomplete oxidation of organic S into inorganic compounds, biological oxidation of H2S to sulphate via elemental S and sulphite.